kadavilrahul/installation_methods/claude_code/README.md

 When you first run Claude Code, you'll need to authenticate:

+1. **Run the `claude` command:**
+   - Open your terminal and simply type `claude`
-1. Run `claude` to start the interactive session
+   - This will start the interactive authentication process.

+2. **Follow the on-screen instructions:**
+   - Claude Code will guide you through the authentication process.
-2. Follow the on-screen instructions to authenticate through the Anthropic Console
+   - This typically involves connecting through the Anthropic Console.

-3. Complete the OAuth process
+3. **Complete the OAuth process:**
+   - You'll be redirected to a web browser to complete the OAuth flow.
+   - Follow the prompts to authorize Claude Code to access your Anthropic account.

-4. Ensure you have a Claude Pro or Max plan for unified access
+4. **Ensure you have a Claude Pro or Max plan:**
+   - You may need a Claude Pro or Max subscription for unified access.
+   - Check your Anthropic account to confirm your subscription status.

 ## Troubleshooting